Smarter Law Study Habits: An Empirical Analysis of Law Learning Strategies and Relationship with Law GPA

 Law Review Article

-formative assessment, educational psychology, testing effect, spaced repetition, elaboration effect, self-regulated learning
+bar passage barriers, knowledge and skills, bar preparation, educational psychology and metacognition, formative assessment, testing effect, spaced repetition, elaboration effect, self-regulated learning

 Non-empirical law school study advice that emphasizes reading and briefing cases, memorizing rules, and outlining without frequent self-testing and formative self-assessment is contrary to cognitive science and leads to a "law school learning trap."
 Law students fall into a "law school learning trap" by focusing on memorization of cases and rules for "class prep," putting off practice application of the law as "exam prep."
 Law students and legal educators misjudge the power of testing as a learning tool, instead relying on non-empirical, anecdotal resources to guide law student study methods.